Workshop: Space Exploration for all: the dream is now real

 This workshop aims to do two things: Firstly to bring Teachers everywhere up to speed with the now very real career pathways available in the Australian Space Industry.
 No longer do students have to move overseas and give up their citizenship like Astronaut Andy Thomas did in the 1980’s – and STEM Punks has now built on Jonathan’s work to pioneer the classes that set students on their way.

-Secondly the workshop covers how to involve a broad range of students in STEM via a Space focus.
-There are three methods covered with STEM Punks own programs as the examples –
+Secondly, the workshop covers how to involve a broad range of students in STEM via a Space focus.
+There are three methods covered with STEM Punks own programs like the examples –

 Having a broad, human focused space theme that links to design thinking